elm-community/elm-webpack-loader/README.md

 [Webpack](https://webpack.js.org/) loader for the [Elm](http://elm-lang.org/) programming language.

 It is aware of Elm dependencies and tracks them.
-This means that in `--watch` mode, if you `require` an Elm module from a webpack entry point, not only will that `.elm` file be watched for changes, but any other Elm modules it imports will be watched for changes as well.
+This means that in `--watch` mode, if you `require` an Elm module from a Webpack entry point, not only will that `.elm` file be watched for changes, but any other Elm modules it imports will be watched for changes as well.